onionpsy/cifuzz/docs/Installation-Guide.md

 ### Version >= 0.7.0

-From this version on the installation directory is fixed.
+From version 0.7.0 on the default installation directory has changed.

 If you installed cifuzz as **root**: